-The general of our horse thou art; and we, Great in our hope, lay our best love and credence Upon thy promising fortune.
+Florence.
+Before the DUKE's palace Flourish.
+Enter the DUKE OF FLORENCE, BERTRAM, PAROLLES, SOLDIERS, drum and trumpets DUKE The General of our Horse thou art; and we, Great in our hope, lay our best love and credence Upon thy promising fortune.

-Sir, it is A charge too heavy for my strength; but yet We'll strive to bear it, for your worthy sake To the extreme edge of hazard.
+BERTRAM Sir, it is A charge too heavy for my strength; but yet We'll strive to bear it for your worthy sake To th' extreme edge of hazard.

-Then go thou forth; And fortune play upon thy prosperous helm, As thy auspicious mistress!

-This very day, Great Mars, I put myself into thy file; Make me but like my thoughts, and I shall prove A lover of thy drum, hater of love.
+DUKE Then go thou forth; And Fortune play upon thy prosperous helm, As thy auspicious mistress!
+BERTRAM This very day, Great Mars, I put myself into thy file; Make me but like my thoughts, and I shall prove A lover of thy drum, hater of love.
+Exeunt